fiona-p/lp-workflow-challenge-prototype/docs/adr/task1.md

 I believe the best solution is to use a **Custom App (Option 1)** with the **hybrid approach (C)** for releasing updates.

 In this setup, the Account Manager (AM) **uploads** the Google Sheet into the app.
 When the content is ready for QA, a developer clicks the **“Release Now”** button, and the changes go straight to staging.
-This gives the developer a chance to check everything or roll back if needed.
+This gives the developer a chance to check everything visaully on staging or roll back if needed.

 **Note:** The “Release Now” button will only be available to developers — the app will have basic auth/permissions in place to manage that.